precice/openfoam-adapter/README.md

 ### Compatible preCICE versions

-The preCICE version corresponding to the commit [5034762](https://github.com/precice/precice/commit/5034762c86ca92ee6f3f0edf2d2a78f75d9b805d) (November 3, 2017) is known to work with the adapter.
+[preCICE 1.0.0](https://github.com/precice/precice/releases/tag/v1.0.0) (November 9, 2017) is known to work with the adapter.
 Newer versions should also be compatible.

 Please note that, if you are using preCICE as a shared library, you need to have it added in your `LD_LIBRARY_PATH`.